huggingface/hub-docs/docs/hub/security-tokens.md

  This way, you can invalidate one token without impacting your other usages.

 We also recommend only giving the appropriate role to each token you create.
-If you only need read access (i.e., loading a dataset with the `datasets` library or retrieving the weights of a model), only give your access token the `read` role.
+If you only need read access (e.g., loading a dataset with the `datasets` library or retrieving the weights of a model), only give your access token the `read` role.